changliao1025/pyflowline/paper.md

 The model described in this repository was supported by:

-* Laboratory Directed Research and Development (LDRD) Program Quickstarter project at Pacific Northwest National Laboratory.

 * Earth System Model Development and Regional and Global Modeling and Analysis program areas of the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research as part of the multi-program, collaborative Integrated Coastal Modeling (ICoM) project.

-* U.S. Department of Energy Office of Science Biological and Environmental Research through the Earth and Environmental System Modeling program as part of the Energy Exascale Earth System Model (E3SM) project.
+* Earth System Model Development and Regional and Global Modeling and Analysis program areas of the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research as part of the multi-program, collaborative Interdisciplinary Research for Arctic Coastal Environments (InteRFACE) project.

 A portion of this research was performed using PNNL Research Computing at Pacific Northwest National Laboratory.